 We understand that there exist no right answers for the wrong questions.
 Hence we are in the habit of re-asking questions even before we start contemplating answers.
 In the problem space we operate in, presumptions can hurt.

-My time at Data science team at Locus has been about learning engineering design techniques to build systems that leverage huge amounts of data and algorithms of various kinds.
-We work heavily on different kinds of optimization and learning algorithms solving NP hard and geospatial problems.
+My time at Data science team at Locus Logistics Solutions has been about learning engineering design techniques to build systems that leverage huge amounts of data and algorithms of various kinds.
+We work heavily on different kinds of optimization and learning algorithms solving NP hard problem and geospatial problems.

 Being part of this team has taught me to believe that every complex problem has a fundamental truth or a ground level axiom that gives us a way in, and the team has abundance of experience, knowledge, audacity and resources to guide it towards a working solution.